-The academic programs at Huntingdon College are divided into three schools: The School of Business, Applied Sciences, and Education; The School of Humanities and Fine Arts; and The School of Sciences.
-A brief description of the mission of each school and programs within each School is given in the paragraphs below.
-A detailed description of the requirements for specific majors, minors, and teacher certification options, are listed alphabetically by program in the section titled Courses of Study.
+The academic programs at Huntingdon College are divided into two schools: The School of Business, Applied Sciences, and Education and The School of Arts and Sciences.
+A brief description of the programs within each School is given in the paragraphs below.
+A detailed description of the requirements for specific majors, minors, and teacher certification options are listed alphabetically by program in the section titled Courses of Study.
 The complete listing of disciplinary courses is given in the section titled Courses of Instruction.
 To assist the reader, the page numbers for each program and the corresponding disciplinary course offerings are listed following the description of the program.